 Dr Gerlinda Stoddart, head of science for the People for the Ethical Treatment of Animals (PETA), gained her PhD from the Welsh School of Pharmacy in 2002 and has 7 years’ experience working in the research and development industry developing transdermal products.
 She is now the head of science for an animal protection organisation where she works with regulators, policy makers, industry and other scientists to reduce the use of animals in experiments, improve their welfare and promote animal-free research methods.

 Dr Aurélie Thomas

 Dr Aurélie Thomas is a veterinary surgeon and a European specialist in animal welfare, ethics and law.
 She is an experienced anaesthetist, and works as a Named Veterinary Surgeon across a variety of animal models.
-Her centres of interest include refinement of animal models, pain assessment and alleviation, management of primates used in neuroscience, harm benefit analyisis, and ethical determination of humane end-points.
+Her centres of interest include refinement of animal models, pain assessment and alleviation, harm benefit analyisis, and ethical determination of humane end-points.

 Previous minutes are available on the National Archives website.